 - CITI Human Subjects.
 You can check here to see if you have completed this (look for: “(Social/Behavioral) CITI Human Subject Research”) in the past five years.
 If you need to complete this tutorial, read the instructions here.

 - FERPA protection of student records.
-This tutorial is in the UC Learning Center here and should take 10-15 min to complete.
+This tutorial is in the UC Learning Center – log in here: uclc.uci.edu and search for “FERPA” to find the tutorial.
+It should take 10-15 min to complete.

 You will also likely need to complete all of these documents.
-They are listed here as Google Docs with comments.
+They are listed here as Word documents or Google Docs with comments.
 Copy and edit as needed, then download as pdfs to submit to the IRB.

-- Letter of Educational Interest, to be signed by your chair or dean.
+5. Letter of Legitimate Educational Interest, to be signed by your chair or dean.
 Sample.

 The IRB-C Committee (Social-Behavioral) meets every Friday, and exempt (education research) submissions are reviewed on a rolling basis.
 The IRB analysts attempt to send you a pre-review about 15 days before they expect to review your application, so you can make necessary changes.
 They say most applications require 2-3 months to be fully approved, so turn in your forms sooner rather than later.
 The IRB analysts welcome questions before submission (they are really nice in spite of their being so particular), so contact them at IRB@research.uci.edu and include that you are IRB-“C” and exempt education research.